 Is vegan ‘meat’ better for the environment?

-If this is relevant to you, then you need to be aware that creating a plant-based burger or sausage is a resource-intensive process.
-Purifying proteins requires the use of acids and large amounts of water and energy in return for a relatively low yield, and centralised production results in increased food miles to reach the consumer.
-In terms of carbon footprint, many of these meat alternatives are actually comparable to poultry products, and their environmental and sustainability credentials aren’t equivalent to a whole-food, non-meat diet.
+To help you make informed decisions, you need to be aware that creating a plant-based burger or sausage is a resource-intensive process.
+Purifying proteins requires the use of acids and large amounts of water and energy in return for a relatively low yield, while centralised production means more food miles to the consumer.
+In terms of carbon footprint, many of these meat alternatives are actually comparable to poultry products and their environmental and sustainability credentials aren’t equivalent to a whole food, non-meat diet.

 Is vegan ‘meat’ cheaper?